pactflow/docs.pactflow.io/website/docs/docs/ai/index.md

 Alternatively, store the user configuration file in `~/.config/pact/config.toml` (Unix and macOS), and `%APPDATA%\pact\config.toml` (Windows).

 Pass the `--user` flag when running `pactflow-ai config set` to write to this file automatically.

+### Generating Tests

+TBC - explain the key features of this and mention the `help` command for detail.

+### Using Test Templates

+TBC - explain the new feature.

 ## Usage Limits